 She is a full member of the Guild of Naturopathic Iridologists and the British Herbal Medicine Association and the Association of Master Herbalists.

-She is a mother of three children, aged from 8 to 16.
+She is a mother of three children and lives in Wiltshire.